 We will use these platforms to build anticipation and promote events, as well as operate our guest list.
 In the future, we may sell tickets online for special occasions such as New Year or if we bring in well-known DJs to perform.

-Creating a community and a base of repeat customers is important to us.
+Creating a community and a base of repeat customers as a new venue is important to us.
 We will increase the chances of this happening by operating an app-based VIP loyalty scheme, which will see regular customers receive benefits such as priority entrance and drink discounts.

 Management Team and Personnel